-Does having an organized house continually spark joy for them?
+Does having an organized house continually create happiness for them?
 Does the family embrace the idea of living with fewer possessions?
 Do their kids really appreciate the few toys they have left?

 Also on my mind: do they have piles of stuff accumulating in corners again 3 months later?

 I wouldn’t dare to judge them if they did.
 Because maintaining an organized, minimalist lifestyle requires practice.
-It’s a mindset that no one is born with; it has to be learned.
+It’s a mindset that most aren’t born with; it has to be learned.

 To maintain this mindset, you need reminders about how living with fewer material things – and taking care of the ones you have – can lead to a less stressful, more fulfilling life.

-Check out these four minimalist podcasts – and the nine specific episodes I recommend – that support your clutter-free lifestyle, post-Kondo.
+Check out these nine minimalist podcasts – plus several specific episodes- that support your clutter-free lifestyle.

-Minimalist Podcasts to Keep You on the Path to Joy
+Minimalist Podcasts to Keep You on the Path to a Decluttered Home

-Episodes of this podcast are very short (each is under 10 minutes), but they pack a punch.
+Episodes of this podcast, with Coach Claire, are very short (each is under 10 minutes), but they pack a punch.